Skip to Content

 For The Cookie Dough

-Old Fashioned Oats – lightly grind the oats in a food processor or blender to add a finer texture to the cookies.
+Old Fashioned Oats – you’ll lightly grind the oats in a food processor or blender to add a finer texture to the cookies.
 Avoid quick-cooking oats.

-Flour – use all-purpose.
+Flour – use all purpose.

 Baking Powder – to help the cookies rise as they bake.